OfficeDev/office-js-docs-pr/docs/design/add-in-commands.md

 ## Debugging

 To debug an Add-in Command, you must run it in Office Online.
-For details, see [Debugging in Office Online](../testing/debug-add-ins-in-office-online.md).
+For details, see [Debug add-ins in Office Online](../testing/debug-add-ins-in-office-online.md).

 ## Best practices